shopware/docs/products/extensions/b2b-suite/guides/core/rest-api.md

 [Download](../../../../../../docs/products/extensions/b2b-suite/guides/example-plugins/B2bRestApi.zip) a plugin showcasing the topic.

-We use swagger.io for the documentation of our B2B-Suite endpoints.
+We use swagger.io for the documentation of our B2B Suite endpoints.
 The created [swagger.json](https://gitlab.com/shopware/shopware/enterprise/b2b/-/blob/minor/swagger.json) file can be displayed with [Swagger UI](http://swagger.io/swagger-ui/).

 ## Description

-The B2B-Suite comes with its extension to the REST-API.
-Contrary to Shopware own implementation that makes heavy use of the Doctrine ORM the B2B-Suite reuses the same services defined for the Storefront.
+The B2B Suite comes with its extension to the REST-API.
+Contrary to Shopware own implementation that makes heavy use of the Doctrine ORM the B2B Suite reuses the same services defined for the Storefront.

 ## A simple example